Vaults-DEFI/interface/README.md

 ## **Integration with Rootstock**
 Our vault and liquidity management contracts are deployed on the Rootstock blockchain, ensuring high security and compatibility with Ethereum tools.
 This integration allows seamless vault operations, utilizing Rootstock’s low-cost, fast, and reliable infrastructure.

+- **Vault Contract Address**: `0x9eC3104E33A234040C865F90860d95e9d98711b9`
+- **Strategy Contract Address**: `0x1CDd9fe9E02eb4CeE23121c32cC9303dB4D30D46`

+---

+## **Team**
+- **Jay Sojitra**: Full Stack Developer, focusing on the end-to-end development of the RacineFi frontend, ensuring users have an intuitive interface to interact with the vault.
+- **Bhumi Sadariya**: Senior Smart Contract Developer, overseeing the development of the vault’s smart contracts to ensure secure and optimal operation on the blockchain.

 ---

 ## **Feedback on Building on Rootstock**